Stalag IX-C (9C), Bad Sulza, Germany

 Military Medal (MM)

-Private Ronald Banks, attached to Commando Group, was awarded the Military Medal in recognition of gallant and distinguished service in the field [1].
+Private Ronald Banks, attached to Commando Group, was awarded the Military Medal in recognition of gallant and distinguished service at Dieppe, France.
+He was reported missing during the raid, later found to be a prisoner of war [1][2].

 BOWMAN, James